Category

 • Respond to cybersecurity risks quickly and effectively

-• Advise onsite SOCs on physical security matters
+• Advise on-site SOCs on physical security controls

 What are virtual security operations centers?